Cherry Cheesecake Brownies

 - 13 x 9 inch baking dish

-1 - Make brownie mix as directed on package using eggs, oil and water.
+1 - Make brownie mix as directed on package using oil, egg and water.

-2 - Pour brownie mix into the bottom of a greased 13 x 9 inch pan or baking dish.
-Bake 15 minutes at 325 degrees and take out of the oven.
+2 - Pour brownie mix into the bottom of a 13 x 9 inch pan or baking dish that has been sprayed with nonstick cooking spray.
+Bake brownie layer for 20 minutes for fudgy brownies or 30 minutes for cake-like.

 4 - Add spoonfuls of cherry pie filling on top of the cheesecake batter in rows.
-Swirl with a butter knife to make a design that you like.
+Swirl with a butter knife to make a cherry swirl design.

 5 - Be careful not to dip into the brownie layer.
 Only the first two layers of cheesecake and cherries should be swirled.

-6 - Bake at 325 degrees for 30 to 40 minutes, or until cheesecake is done.
+6 - Bake at 350 degrees for 35 to 40 minutes, or until cheesecake is done and slightly brown on the edges.

 Note: When you take these brownies out of the oven, the middle will jiggle quite a bit.
 It sets after cooling.
-Leave it on the counter for 30 minutes, then transfer to the refrigerator for at least 2 hours before slicing into squares.
+Leave it at room temperature for 30 minutes, then transfer to the refrigerator for at least 2 hours before slicing into squares.

 Recipe FAQS